Golf Betting Sites & Offers

 Seventy-two hole tournaments are made up of four rounds of 18 holes, with a cut at the end of the second round (36 holes).
 This means you can bet on each round or even hole independently of the tournament as a whole.
 You can also bet on which players will make the cut of 36 and be included in the final two rounds.

-There are a few decent betting offers around for round bets, Betway commonly offer one that gives you money back on outright tournament winners if that player wins any round but doesn’t win the final trophy.
+There are a few decent betting offers around for round bets, William Hill commonly offer one that gives you money back on outright tournament winners if that player wins any round but doesn’t win the final trophy.
 You can also find offers for player to make the cut for bigger events.

 Round and hole bets are great in play and are the most popular golf live betting markets.
 Prices here vary dramatically so do shop around.